Altius/DHS_Annotations/README.md

 # Annotate Family Repeats

 1. Extract SINE, LTR, DNA, and LINE annotated DHS's and place in separate bed files
-2. Split Classes into subfamilies
+2. Split Classes into Families

 Notes on Subfamilies